Editor’s Note: This blog post was originally published in June 2020 and has been revised to reflect industry updates.

-When you think of summer, your mind may automatically conjure thoughts of beaches, swimming pools, picnics in the park or walks on the boardwalk.
-Security measures won’t likely be top of mind, but with the change in season comes new threats and risks to consider.
+When you think of summer, you may automatically conjure thoughts of family vacations, beaches, swimming pools, picnics in the park, or walks on the boardwalk.
+Security measures won’t likely be top of mind, but with the change in season also comes new threats and risks, such as household property crimes.

-According to a special report from the Department of Justice's Bureau of Justice Statistics (BJS), researchers analyzing 17 years of data found that compared to the summer, household property victimization rates were seven and eight percent lower in the winter and spring, respectively, and three percent lower in the fall.
+According to a special report from the U.S. Department of Justice's Bureau of Justice Statistics (BJS), researchers analyzing 17 years of data found that compared to the summer, household property victimization rates were 7 and 8 percent lower in the winter and spring, respectively, and 3 percent lower in the fall.

-“In all of the years except 1995, rates of household property victimization appeared highest in summer and lowest in either winter or spring," the report said.
+“In all of the years except 1995, rates of household property victimization appeared highest in summer and lowest in either winter or spring," the report states.

-With higher rates of such crimes in the summer, it’s important to understand how to secure and protect your home.
+With higher rates of such crimes in the hotter months, it’s important to understand how to secure and protect your family and home.

-Check out these 10 summer security tips from General Security, which covers best practices, as well as how such methods can be supported by emerging smart home technologies.
+Check out these 15 summer security tips and best practices from General Security, and how such methods can be supported by smart home technologies.

-This one might seem simple—and it is.
-However, as the glorious weather rolls in, you’re likely to crank open your windows or leave your door open to let in a breeze through the screen door.
-In the summer months, it’s also easy to forget about those open windows and doors that were closed for the other 39 weeks of the year.
-This also applies to garage doors that might be inadvertently left open while packing for your trip.
+As the warmer weather rolls in, you’re more likely to open windows or leave doors ajar to let in a breeze through the screen door.
+In the summer months, it’s easy to forget about these.
+This also applies to garage doors inadvertently left open while packing for a vacation or day trip.

-Even if you didn't remember to double check your home's doors, windows, and garage door, you can manage this through General Security's Smart Home Systems.
-This technology enables users to control various interior and exterior security settings from any mobile device or computer via the Alarm.com app.
+Even if you didn't remember to double check your doors and windows, this can all be managed through General Security's Smart Home Systems.
+Such technology enables users to control various interior and exterior security settings from any mobile device via the Alarm.com app.

 2. Keep Valuables Out of Plain Sight

-Keeping your doors and windows open also increases the chances of outsiders spotting valuables inside your home.
-Ensure expensive items, such as computers, tablets, phones or jewelry, are out of plain sight or stored in closets, boxes or drawers.
-At the same time, you want to be mindful that your car is also a potential target.
+Keeping doors and windows open also increases the chances of outsiders spotting valuables inside your home.
+Ensure expensive items such as computers, tablets, phones or jewelry are out of plain sight or stored in safes or other inconspicuous and secure locations.
+Also be mindful of your vehicles as potential targets.
 Any valuables should be hidden from view or brought into your home.
-It’s also important you don’t leave a garage door opener in your car, especially if your garage is connected to your home.
+It’s important you don’t leave a garage door opener in your car, especially if your garage is connected to your home.

-Install an indoor or outdoor camera—or both—to provide added peace of mind while you're away.
-This is especially important with theft risks that historically increase during warmer months.
-Therefore, it's imperative your system is updated and in working order.
+Install indoor or outdoor cameras for added peace of mind while you're away, to deter potential intruders.
+This is especially important since thefts historically increase during warmer months.

 5. Add Outdoor Motion-Activated Lights

-Utilizing security cameras with video analytics is an added protection layer.
-This smart technology includes user-designated virtual tripwires and activity zones to control outdoor lighting or play music if this virtual line is crossed by potential intruders.
+Utilizing security cameras with video analytics is an added protective layer.
+This smart technology includes user-designated virtual tripwires and activity zones to control outdoor lighting or play music if a specific threshold is crossed by trespassers.

-6. Don't Advertise Your Vacation on Social Media
+6. Don't Promote Your Vacation on Social Media

 7. Make it Appear as Though You're Home

-There are a few ways to do this.
-If you have a smart home security system, you can control your home protection from anywhere in the world.
-This means you can turn on the lights or television at night to make it look as though you’re home.
+If you have a smart security system, you can control your home protection from anywhere in the world.
+This means you can create a smart scene, through geofencing, to remotely activate several functions such as lights, televisions, and sound systems at certain times.

-Consider smart outlets and bulbs to control your home's lighting.
-The alarm.com app can be utilized to schedule when lights go on and off or ensure other electronics turn on and shut down at the same time each day.
+Consider smart outlets and LED bulbs to control your home's lighting.
+The Alarm.com app can be utilized to schedule when lights or other electronics turn on and shut down each day.
 You can also set an app rule to activate smart bulbs should your camera detect outdoor motion.

 If you’re going to be away for a prolonged period, make sure your lawn is regularly serviced and watered.
 You can also remotely manage your outdoor sprinkler system's watering schedules.
-This ensures your home appears well-kept, as though you’re home and actively caring for the property.
+This ensures a well-kept appearance as though you’re home and actively caring for the property.

 8. Ask a Neighbor to Help

-It can be helpful to enlist a friendly neighbor to help you keep up appearances while you’re away.
-Then, when they take a vacation, you can do the same for them.
-If your preferred neighbor agrees to look after the house, ask them kindly to grab your mail each day, so it doesn’t accumulate and pick up newspapers if you neglected to suspend service.
-You can even ask them to park their car in your driveway.
+Consider enlisting a friendly neighbor to help with keeping up appearances while you’re away.
+If they agree to look after the house, ask them to grab your mail each day and park their car in your driveway.
 This makes it appear as though someone is home, plus it can keep your neighbor’s car off the street.

 9. Find a House Sitter

-If you can’t find a neighbor to look after your home, try to find a friend or relative who’s willing to stay at your house.
+If you can’t find a neighbor to mind your home, try asking a friend or relative to stay.
 This can put your mind at ease, knowing your home isn’t left unattended.
-Just be sure to let your neighbors know someone is staying at your home, so they don’t think there’s an intruder walking around.
+Be sure to inform your neighbors someone is staying at your home, so they don’t think there’s an intruder on your property.

 10. Be Conscious of Spare Keys

-It may seem like a good idea to keep a spare key under an object in the front or back of your home in case you get locked out.
-However, these situations are rare and the risk is higher than the potential benefit.
-If you insist on having access to spare keys, keep them in your wallet or purse, but don’t write your address on it.
+It may seem like a good idea to keep a spare key under an object in the front or back of your home to prevent lockouts.
+However, these situations are rare, and the risk is higher that someone may use this to break in.
+If you insist on having access to spare keys, keep them in your wallet or purse, but don’t write your address on them.
 While on vacation, you may give a key to your neighbor, friend or relative, so they can check in on pets or take care of other matters.
-Ensure you get the key back after you’ve returned home.
+Ensure you get it back once you’ve returned home.